rmassaroni/rjvim/README.md

 - symbols are messed up on this computer (sfl)
 - check nvim configs on all branches and devices
 - missing enchantify
+- fix clangd or somehow dont set it up if on arm